charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## What are the popular songs on the Free Music Archive?

 I want to know what are the popular songs on the FMA.
-For my analysis I measured a song's popularity on the FMA by comparing track listens and interest counts for each track.
+For my analysis I measured a song's popularity on the FMA by comparing track listens and interest counts for each song.

 ![Image](docs/assets/fma/Dashboard 7.png)